 Joint debts (such as a joint mortgage) cannot easily be divided after divorce.
 Each former spouse will be responsible for the whole joint debt (including their former partner’s share).

-Is my spouse responsible for debts they incurred before marriage?
+Is my spouse responsible for the debts they incurred before marriage?

 Just as with assets brought into a marriage, the responsibility for any debts held by an individual spouse before they tied the knot depends upon the length of marriage and whether finances are considered to be mingled: